 The days when AIDS sat atop the global health and development agenda have passed.
 Today, the new narrative to end the epidemic is but one issue within an increasingly complex, interconnected agenda of humanitarian and development challenges.
-To remain effective and relevant, the response to end AIDS must increasingly align with efforts to achieve the health-related SDGs of ensuring healthy lives and promoting well-being for all at all ages as well as other SDGs that will be critical to progress on health, gender and development.
+To remain effective and relevant, the response to end AIDS must increasingly align with efforts to achieve the health-related Sustainable Development Goal (SDG) of ensuring healthy lives and promoting well-being for all at all ages, as well as other SDGs that will be critical to progress on health, gender and development.

 The SDGs demand new approaches to development and new ways of working collaboratively within a rapidly changing world.
-Delivering on the 2030 Agenda requires a repositioning of both UNAIDS and the wider UN Development System.
-Through the 2016 QCPR of operational activities for development of the United Nations system, Member States have called for a UN Development System that is more strategic, integrated, coherent, nimble, accountable and results oriented.
-The United Nations Secretary-General has pledged to lead a comprehensive reform effort, with a focus on transforming the United Nations internal management through simplification, decentralization and flexibility.
-The Secretary-General has placed particular emphasis on increasing the accountability of United Nations system entities, noting that a strong culture of accountability requires independent capacity of evaluation to measure not only agencies' performance according to their mandates, but how they perform in relation to their contributions to reaching the SDGs.
-(4)
+Delivering on Agenda 2030 requires a repositioning of both UNAIDS and the wider UN Development System.
+Through the 2016 Quadrennial Comprehensive Policy Review of operational activities for development of the UN system (QCPR), Member

+States have called for a UN Development System that is more strategic, integrated, coherent, nimble, accountable and results-oriented.

+The UN Secretary-General has pledged to lead a comprehensive reform effort, with a focus on transforming the UN's internal management through simplification, decentralization and flexibility.
+The Secretary-General has placed particular emphasis on increasing the accountability of UN system entities, noting that a strong culture of accountability requires independent capacity of evaluation to measure not only agencies' performance according to their mandates, but how they perform in relation to their contributions to reaching the SDGs.6